emmajanedrews/base-template/join-our-team.md

 To answer that, I want to share the story of two current agents of ours—Sue Nichols and Ana Sturt.

 Sue Nichols started her real estate career with Lake Realty three years ago.
 Before real estate, she was a successful business analyst for an insurance brokerage firm.
-She made the career change because she was tired of all the traveling and 'living out of a suitcase'.
+She made the career change because she was tired of all the traveling and "living out of a suitcase."

 ![](/img/sue.png){: .float-left}